 Washington Center is located in San Leandro, California.
 This city has a total of 104,689 people.
-Sporting an overall rating of A-, this nursing home is ranked among the higher-graded facilities we assessed.
+After receiving an overall rating of A, this nursing home is ranked among the highest-graded facilities we looked at.
 You flat out can't do much better than this place.
-The best part of this facility's strong profile is its long-term care grade.
-We discuss long-term care in the next paragraph
+If you look below, you can see this nursing home's category ratings, which are also strong.

 - Nursing Home